d2l-ai/d2l-en/chapter_convolutional-neural-networks/lenet.md

 to a number of 2D feature maps, typically increasing the number of channels.
-The first convolutional layer has 6 output channels, while th second has 16.
+The first convolutional layer has 6 output channels, while the second has 16.
 Each $2\times2$ pooling operation (stride 2)
 reduces dimensionality by a factor of $4$ via spatial downsampling.
 The convolutional block emits an output with size given by